 Keep in mind, this post is not necessarily about how to get your food blog to rank high in Google.
 It’s about how to set things up so your food blog has as many “bonus” search elements as possible.

 I’m using the Vegan Crunchwrap Supreme recipe from Pinch of Yum as an example for this post.
 You can view the original post here and the search result here.
 Otherwise, here’s a screenshot of the search result:

 Note #1: It’s important to know that Google doesn’t automatically reflect updates in the search results (remember, Google does as Google pleases).
-If you want to check to see if things are formatted correctly you should use Google’s Structured Data Testing Tool.
+If you want to check to see if things are formatted correctly you should use Google’s Rich Results Test.